 2. Logistic regression lead scoring

 This lead scoring model is achieved through data mining techniques.
-You can program or build a formula in a spreadsheet that mathematically calculates the chances of the conversion of a lead, based on the data you input.
+You can program or build a formula in a spreadsheet that mathematically calculates the chances of converting a lead, based on the data you input.

 This type of lead scoring is great when you can acquire all of your leads’ data.
 Once you’ve built the formula, your spreadsheet can instantly give you the score based on the data.
 This formula will simplify the whole sales cycle.